 DISM online cleanupDISM check windows 11

-Once everything is complete, try opening Command Prompt and check whether the not working issue is solved.
+Once everything is complete, try opening Command Prompt and checking whether the not-working issue is solved.
 If this doesn’t help, follow our next fix.

 The Command Prompt may not work or run commands if there are problems with the environment variables path on your computer.
 To fix this, you can create a new path by following the steps outlined in this section.